urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

     asList.contains(null);  // allowed

 Comparator and Comparable interfaces
-  Comparation methods are used when sorting a collection of objects.
-They return negative, positive or 0 values based on the result of the comparation
+  Comparation methods are used when sorting a collection of objects They return negative, positive or 0 values based on the result of the comparation
+    Example
+      Supposing ascending order: Objects.compare(comparable1, comparable2, Comparator.naturalOrder()) returns ->
+        -1 // comparable1 goes before comparable2
+         0 // comparable1 and comparable2 go at the same level
+         1 // comparable1 goes after comparable2
   Comparable interface
     Declares the compareTo(object) method
   Comparator interface
-    Ccontains the compare(object1, object2) method, which uses the Object.equals() method for comparation Comparation can be performed in one of the following ways Creating a lambda expression
+    Contains the compare(object1, object2) method, which uses the Object.equals() method for comparation Comparation can be performed in one of the following ways Creating a lambda expression
     Creating an anonymous class implementing comparator interface Creating a class implementing comparator interface
-    Adding the comparable interface and compareTo() method to the comparing class
+    Adding the comparable interface and compareTo() method to the comparing class String natural lexicographical order (follows ASCII table)
+    1. Space, symbols ! " # $ % ' ( ) * + , - . /
+    2. Numbers 0 1 2 3 4 5 6 7 8 9
+    3. Symbols : ; < = > ? @
+    4. Uppercase letters
+    5. Symols [ \ ] ^ _ `
+    6. Lowercase letters

 Iterator, iterable and ListIterator interfaces Iterable interface contains the methods iterator(), foreach() adn spliterator() Iterator